-Basic and diluted net loss per common share is determined by dividing net loss attributable to common stockholders by the weightedaverage shares of common stock outstanding during the period.
+Basic and diluted net loss per common share is determined by dividing net loss attributable to common stockholders by the weighted-average shares of common stock outstanding during the period.
 The Company's outstanding redeemable convertible preferred stock contractually entitles the holders of such shares to participate in distributions but contractually does not require the holders of such shares to participate in losses of the Company.
 Similarly, restricted stock awards granted by the Company entitle the holder of such awards to dividends declared or paid by the Board of Directors, regardless of whether such awards are unvested, as if such shares were outstanding shares of common stock at the time of the dividend.
 However, the unvested restricted stock awards are not entitled to share in the residual net assets (deficit) of the Company.
-Accordingly, in periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders, since dilutive shares of common stock are not assumed to have been issued if their effect is anti-dilutive.
+Accordingly, in periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders, since dilutive shares of common stock are not assumed to have been issued if their effect is anti-dilutive.
 Therefore, the weighted-average shares used to calculate both basic and diluted loss per share are the same.